 Enagás has made the commitment to reach Net Zero by 2040 for scope 1 and 2 (covering all own activities), and by 2050 for scope 3.
-To this end, it has outlined a decarbonisation pathway with emissions reduction targets for 2030, 2040 and 2050, taking into account forecast demand for natural gas and other renewable gases, as well as new technologies.
-These targets have been set based on the methodology of the Science-Based Targets initiative (SBTi).34 These reduction targets are aligned with the carbon neutrality commitment set out in Enagás' Climate Action Policy (for more information, see disclosure requirement E1-2) and with the decarbonisation commitments required by stakeholders, such as investors.
+To this end, it has outlined a decarbonisation pathway with emissions reduction targets for 2030, 2040 and 2050, which take into account forecast demand for natural gas and other renewable gases, as well as new technologies.
+This targets have been defined in accordance with the Science-Based Targets initiative (SBTi) methodology34.
+These reduction targets are aligned with the carbon neutrality commitment set out in Enagás' Climate Action Policy (for more information, see disclosure requirement £1-2) and with the decarbonisation commitments required by stakeholders, such as investors.